manij89/manij89/README.md

 - 🔭 I’m about to start on my portfolio using Gatsby to showcase previous and future projects.
 - 🐝 I’m currently working on [Ongaku](https://github.com/ritammv/ongaku), a music sharing community app.
-- 🌱 I’m currently learning Next.JS and diving into cloud platforms (aws, azure).
+- 🌱 I’m currently learning Next.JS and diving into cloud platforms.
 - 😄 Pronouns: she/her

 ### My toolkit